tzachshabtay/MonoAGS/Docs/articles/guis.md

 A textbox allows you to edit text.
 You can query/set the text that appears in the box, query/set the position of the (caret)[https://en.wikipedia.org/wiki/Caret_navigation] and its flashing speed.
 You can also subscribe to an event which triggers on each key sent to the textbox and you can block the text from reaching the box (if you want a number only input, for example, you can only allow numbers to reach the box).

+### Listboxes

+A listbox allows you to select an option from a list of options.

 ### Comboboxes

-A combobox (also referred to as a drop-down) is a text+button which when clicked, shows you a list of options to choose from.
+A combobox (also referred to as a drop-down) is a text+button which when clicked, shows you a list of options to choose from (a listbox).
 The selected option from the drop-down list appears as text next to the button.
 The combobox is therefore composed of several controls: A textbox for the text, a drop down button, a panel from the drop down list, and a button for each of the items in the drop down list.
 You can control all of those from the combobox, as well as getting/setting the selected item.

 ### Sliders